nicklalone/CIST_2500/05_Probability/Day2.md

 It is the apocalypse and we are trying to rebuild society.
 Each year, we select a person from each region to represent that region in the games.
 Given random selection of 30,000 men and 39,000 women, what is the probability than the selected tribute will be a man?

+How do we approach this?

 ## <a id="3"></a>Experimental vs Classical - Dice

+Roll a coin 14 times and record your roles.

 ## <a id="4"></a>Experimental vs Classical - Coins

+Flip a coin 50 times and record your results.

 ## <a id="5"></a>Experimental - MOBA Characters

+	I am looking for a new character to play in a MOBA.
+There are 52 available characters.
+Looking at their capabilities, we can list them out.
+	* 16 are offense.
+	* 17 are support.
+	* 15 are for mid/Jungle.
+	* 12 Are Gimmicks.

+	Of this, we can additionally state that:
+	* 5 is Offense but can do suport.
+	* 3 is a gimmick and mid.

+	If I ask the game to select 1 of these, what is the probability that the game chooses 1 that is offense or a support?

+	How do we approach this?

 ## <a id="6"></a>Complement of a Set - Passing

+	There is an 87% chance that a student will pass this class.
+What is the likelihood that a student will fail?
+Please provide your answer in a complete sentence explaining why you made the choice you did as well as showing your work.

+	For example, "Given an 87% chance of passing, we would expect to use the complement of the set to answer this question or the formula XXXX.
+With that in mind, the math of this is (formula + math answer here)."

 ## <a id="7"></a>Complement of a Set -